qixwang/mc-docs.zh-cn/articles/data-factory/how-to-clean-up-ssisdb-logs-with-elastic-jobs.md

 # Parameters needed to create the job credential in the Job Database to connect to SSISDB
 $PasswordForSSISDBCleanupUser = $(Read-Host "Please provide a new password for SSISDBLogCleanup job user to connect to SSISDB database for log cleanup"),
 # Parameters needed to create a login and a user in the SSISDB of the target server
-$SSISDBServerEndpoint = $(Read-Host "Please enter the name of the target Azure SQL server which contains SSISDB you need to cleanup, for example, myserver") + '.database.chinacloudapi.cn',
+$SSISDBServerEndpoint = $(Read-Host "Please enter the name of the target logical SQL server which contains SSISDB you need to cleanup, for example, myserver") + '.database.chinacloudapi.cn',
 $SSISDBServerAdminUserName = $(Read-Host "Please enter the target server admin username for SQL authentication"),
 $SSISDBServerAdminPassword = $(Read-Host "Please enter the target server admin password for SQL authentication"),
 $SSISDBName = "SSISDB",